 (vi) proposed Comparable Units.

 (B) Occupancy.
-The occupancy rate indicated in the Market Analysis may be used to support both the overall demand conclusion for the proposed Development and the vacancy rate assumption used in underwriting the Development described in §11.302(d)(1)(C) of this chapter (relating to Underwriting Rules and Guidelines).
+The occupancy rate indicated in the Market Analysis may be used to support both the overall demand conclusion for the proposed Development and the vacancy rate assumption used in underwriting the Development described in §11.302(d)(1)(C) of this chapter (relating to Vacancy and Collection Loss).
 State the overall physical occupancy rate for the proposed housing tenure (renter or owner) within the defined market areas by:

 (i) number of Bedrooms;